Preparing the Cluster

-Kubernetes worker nodes are not required to be MSNs in order to be able to mount Mayastor-provisioned Persistent Volumes for the application pods scheduled on them.
-New MSN nodes can be be provisioned within the cluster at any time after the initial deployment, as aggregate demands for capacity, performance and availability levels increase.
+New MSN nodes can be provisioned within the cluster at any time after the initial deployment, as aggregate demands for capacity, performance and availability levels increase.

 2MiB-sized Huge Pages must be supported and enabled on a MSN.
-A minimum number of 512 such pages (i.e. 1GiB total) must be available on each node, which should be verified thus:
+A minimum number of 1024 such pages (i.e. 2GiB total) must be available exclusively to the Mayastor pod on each node, which should be verified thus:

-If fewer than 512 pages are available then the page count should be reconfigured as required, accounting for any other workloads which may be co-resident on the worker node and which also require them.
+If fewer than 1024 pages are available then the page count should be reconfigured on the worker node as required, accounting for any other workloads which may be scheduled on the same node and which also require them.
 For example:

 This change should also be made persistent across reboots by adding the required value to the file